Message Signing

 Get the message to sign by calling the /submit/fees endpoint and selecting the appropriate version based on whether the user is paying fees from the origin or target chain.

 To sign the message, the user's wallet must be connected and the message must be passed to the wallet client sign function.
-The following is an example of how to sign the message on EVM chains using .
+The following is an example of how to sign the message on EVM chains using Viemarrow-up-right.

 import { Address } from "viem";